developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 app uses to function and communicate with all the relevant external services.

-In Kubernetes, the most common way to pass secrets to the application is by creating a [Kubernetes Secret resource].
+In Kubernetes, the most common way to pass secrets to the application is by creating a Kubernetes Secret resource[^1].
 This resource is a Kubernetes object that stores sensitive information in the cluster.
 The application can then access this information by mounting the secret as a volume or by passing it as environment variables.